-Once the contract is signed students living in upper-class areas may reduce their meal plan only during the first two weeks of the semester or Intersession, although they can increase it at any time throughout the year.
+Students living in upper-class areas may reduce their meal plan only during the first two weeks of the semester or Intersession, although they can increase it at any time throughout the year.
 Any request to change the contract must be put in writing to the Director of Dining Services and will only be considered based on financial hardship or medical necessity.